top of page

 AWA

 AWA is a cultural project founded by Patsy Craig based in the ancient capital of Cusco in the Peruvian Andes.
 One of the oldest continuously inhabited cities in the Americas, Cusco (or Qosqo in Quechua) was conceived as the belly button of the world.
-From this vantage point, our work focuses on ecology, Indigeneity, ancestral knowledge, and decolonisation.
-Through research, art, design, and education we aim to provide unique access to cultural traditions that acknowledge, enrich and perpetuate sustainability and biodiversity as the means to ensure mutual flourishing.
+From this vantage point, our work focuses on ecology, indigeneity, and decolonisation.
+Through research, art, design, and education we provide unique access to cultural traditions that acknowledge, enrich and perpetuate sustainability and biodiversity as the means to ensure mutual flourishing.
 Today, such traditions are calling out to be seen, understood and honoured.

 238F6237-9371-45A0-97BA-1E3D531C6631_1_201_a.heic